Learn about actual and potential costs

 How risky is the Phone & Video Conference Equipment supply chain?

 Supply chain risk is fairly low on average in the phone and video conference equipment market.
-Most suppliers are large public companies with global operations, giving them access to many sources for input materials.
-The electronic components required to manufacture phone and video conference equipment are readily available from many...
+Most suppliers are large public companies with global operations that give them access to many sources for input materials.
+The semiconductors, circuit boards and other electronic components required to manufacture phone and video conference...
 Subscribe to learn more.